 We provide the following services to older veteran victims of crime:

-o Four monthly community based clinics at the following partner venues: Intercommunity Action/Journey’s Way, Martin Luther King, Jr. Older Adult Center, West Oak Lane Older Adult Center and Northeast Older Adult Center.
+o Three monthly community-based clinics at the following partner venues: Intercommunity Action/Journey’s Way, Martin Luther King, Jr. Older Adult Center and West Oak Land Older Adult Center.
+(Click here to see clinic schedule)

-- Housing: real estate taxes; mortgages and reverse mortgages; fraudulent deed transfers; landlord-tenant actions; probate and tangled titles
+Housing: reverse mortgages; fraudulent deed transfers; landlord-tenant actions

 o Referral to emergency financial assistance, emergency food service, in-home care services and emergency shelter.